Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 6

-A deaf/mute person wants to add ‘Buy a couple of Milk Gallons’ in his Reminders.
+A Deaf person wants to add ‘Buy a couple of Milk Gallons’ in his Reminders.

 1. The user does certain Gestures in front of IntelliGest
 2. The user sees certain lights and knows IntelliGest caught that request